yh15kla9/github-lesser-known-programming-languages/README.md

 - [Self](https://selflanguage.org/) - Self is a prototype-based dynamic object-oriented programming language, environment, and virtual machine centered around the principles of simplicity, uniformity, concreteness, and liveness.
 - [Slang](https://github.com/slang-lang/slang) - Statically typed scripting language... syntax errors should be catched at design time!
 # T:
-- [Taichi](https://github.com/taichi-dev/taichi) - Productive & portable high-performance programming in Python.
-Taichi Lang is an open-source, imperative, parallel programming language for high-performance numerical computation.
-It is embedded in Python and uses just-in-time (JIT) compiler frameworks, for example LLVM, to offload the compute-intensive Python code to the native GPU or CPU instructions.
 - [Tamgu(탐구)](https://github.com/naver/tamgu) - A FIL Language that combines in one language an imperative paradigm, a functional paradigm and a logical paradigm.
 Mixes in one code _A Python-like formalism, a Haskell-like formalism and a Prolog-like formalism_.
 # U:
 - [Umka](https://github.com/vtereshkov/umka-lang) - Umka is a statically typed embeddable scripting language.
 It combines the simplicity and flexibility needed for scripting with a compile-time protection against type errors.
 Its aim is to follow the Python Zen principle Explicit is better than implicit more consistently than dynamically typed languages generally do.